garysteinmetz/chhcsfun_template/docs/aws/create_devops_iam_user.md

   as the `TF_VAR_AWS_DEVOPS_SECRET_ACCESS_KEY` variable value
     - This is a secret value that shouldn't be shared with others

+### If Necessary, Steps to Recreate the Key/Secret Pair in the Future

+_Since you've just created these values, you don't need to run these steps now but may need to do so in the future.
+Skip this section but know where these instructions are in case they are needed latter._

 Note - There is no way to view the 'Secret access key' value again.
 The only other option is to create another key/secret pair.
 If that's needed, do the following then update the `TF_VAR_AWS_DEVOPS_ACCESS_KEY_ID`/`TF_VAR_AWS_DEVOPS_SECRET_ACCESS_KEY` variable values.

-Since you've just created these values, you don't need to run these steps now but may need to do so in the future.
+Here are the steps to recreate the key/secret pair.

-  - Go to https://console.aws.amazon.com/iam/home and (if necessary) login with your normal Amazon username/password
+  - Go to https://console.aws.amazon.com/iam/home and (if necessary) login as the `Root User`
   - Click the 'Users' link in the left column
   - Click the username link (should be the value as the `TF_VAR_AWS_DEVOPS_USERNAME` variable) under the 'User name' column